bobbyhiddn/Magi_CLI/README.md

-## Magi CLI: An Esoteric Command Line Tool for the Alchemists
+## Magi CLI: An Esoteric Command Line Tool for Magi

 ![banner](MAGI_Keys.png)

-Magi CLI Logo

-Embrace the arcane with Magi CLI, an alchemy-inspired command line interface (CLI) that fuses the mystical arts with practical utility.
-Unravel the secrets of the cosmos and command your operating system with the wisdom of the ancient alchemists.
+Embrace the arcane with Magi CLI, a spellcasting-inspired command line interface (CLI) that fuses the mystical arts with practical utility.
+Unravel the secrets of the cosmos and command your operating system with the wisdom of the ancient magi.

 ### Overview